 You’ve decided to become an egg donor!
 What comes next?
 When do you start meds?
 What’s going on behind the scenes?
 These are all questions we expect you to have, and we are thrilled that you’re so excited to get started.
 Here’s a bird’s eye view of the entire process, from where you are right now through donation day.

 - The first thing you do is fill out our online application.
 It will take the Growing Generations team about one business day to receive and review your information.
 On occasion, it can take a bit longer if we need extra information from you.

-- We’ll schedule a phone consultation with you if your initial application is in order.
+- We’ll schedule a video consultation with you if your initial application is in order.
 The entire conversation usually lasts about 30 minutes.
 In that time we’ll give you an overview of the entire process and give you time to ask us any questions you may have.

 - Next, we will create and publish your profile.
 This document outlines your traits and characteristics and we give it to potential parents for consideration.

 - We wait.
 This is likely the longest part of your process.
 While we have had intended parents choose donors the day we publish their profiles, we also have had donors wait for months to be chosen.
 While a longer wait time can feel disappointing, try to remember that intended parents choose donor eggs with specific criteria in mind and parents tend to be very detail-oriented in making this decision.

 - Once you’re selected it’s time for us to screen you.
 You’ll spend one day at our Los Angeles offices undergoing psychological, medical and genetic screenings.

 - After doctors process the test results, you’ll spend some time talking with lawyers and drawing up contracts.
 This phase usually lasts between three and four weeks.